15 Best Cardio Workouts for Weight Loss (From a Trainer)

 man in a push up position

-Here are some examples of high-intensity Cardio:
+Here are some examples of high-intensity cardio:

 High-Intensity Interval Training (HIIT)